Save Money On Gas This Memorial Day Weekend

 arm-leg-firstborn.jpgA story at Yahoo News reports, "Despite record fuel prices above $3 per gallon, more Americans will travel by car over the Memorial Day holiday weekend than a year ago, according to a survey by travel agency AAA."

 Before you load up and head out for a long holiday weekend, why not complete some quick and simple tasks to help you save some money at the pump?
-As I promised earlier this week, here is an in-depth list of "do's and do-not's to help you save money at the pump in a regular gas-powered vehicle.

-Here's the scary thing, some of the most widely known fuel saving "tips" can actually decrease your fuel efficiency and cost you more money.
+Here’s the scary thing… some of the most widely known fuel-saving “tips” can actually decrease your fuel efficiency AND cost you more money.

 Do you fall prey to such faulty tips?